iggyglass/CompSciBulletHellFinal/README.md

 # What is this
-A little tech demo in the form of a game I made during/for my Computer Science class during Spring of 2020.
+A little tech demo in the form of a game I made during / for my Computer Science class during Spring of 2020.

 I wrote the 3D renderer itself to learn more about computer graphics and linear algebra.